 Mr. Nolan has sung Luigi in Puccini's Il tabarro on the stage of the Norweigian National Opera House under the auspices of LidalNorth.
 With the Merola Opera Program of San Francisco Opera, he sang excerpts from Rigoletto and Lucia di Lamermoor.
 Other performances highlights include Carmina Burana with the Savannah Philharmonic and Dance Alive National Ballet, Mendelssohn's Die Erste Waldpurgisnacht with the St. George's Choral Society, the Chevalier de la Force (Dialogues of the Carmelites) with LidalNorth, and an Italian Opera Gala with the New Jersey State Opera.

 As an alumnus of Manhattan School of Music, Mr. Nolan was seen there in many roles, including the Duke (Rigoletto), Ulysse (Fauré's Pénélope), Paco (La vida breve), and scenes as Don Alvaro (La forza del destino), and the title role in L'amico Fritz.
 While there, he was selected to sing alongside Thomas Hampson in a Gala performance honoring Marilyn Horne.
 Upon graduation, he was presented with the Richard F. Gold Career Grant from the Shoshana Foundation, given to the most promising graduate of the voice program.
-A two-time Metropolitan Opera National Council Auditions District Winner, Mr. Nolan currently resides in New York City.
+He also holds a degree in music education from the University of Florida.
+A two-time Metropolitan Opera National Council Auditions District Winner, Mr. Nolan currently resides in Gainesville, FL.

 Photo: Pat Kirk